karlch/vimiv/readme.md

 * gtk3
 * python-pillow
 * imagemagick (optional for the optimization of images)
+* jhead (optional for much better autorotation depending on EXIF data)

 ## Installation
 Be sure to install the dependencies first.
 A simple `sudo make` should then